-Works not of sufficient quality or completeness for Plenary or Parallel presentation should be put into the appropriate session format to maximize the potential for authors to learn.
+Works not of sufficient quality or completeness for Plenary or Parallel presentation should be put into the appropriate session format to maximize the potential for authors and conference attendees to learn.
 Work in Progress sessions are appropriate for promising work not yet complete, and Feedback sessions are appropriate for work that needs significant guidance.
 Reasonable Work in Progress Descriptions should be assigned to WIP sessions, but if these submissions warrant substantial feedback, they should instead be assigned to Feedback discussion sessions.
-The time spent per paper in a WIP or Feedback session is the same, but the difference is whether the author presents their own work (in a WIP session) or whether it is presented by the session chair (in a Feedback discussion session).
-The greater number of papers (up to 6) in WIP and Feedback sessions pose additional challenges for session coherence and completeness, requiring coordination across threads by program chairs to develop strong sessions.
+The time spent per paper in a WIP or Feedback session is the same, but the difference is thatthe author presents their own work(in a WIP session while it is presented by the session chair in a Feedback discussion session.